-The notes provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
-The notes to the basic financial statements can be found on pages 12 through 31.
+The notes to the basic financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
+The notes to the basic financial statements can be found on pages 13 through 36.